 In the classroom, I strive to create a welcoming learning environment where students can draw upon social science research and theory to discuss the pressing issues we face today.

-I hold appointments as a senior researcher at AAPI Data, a member of the executive council for the Western Political Science Association, and a faculty fellow at the USC Schwarzenegger Institute for State and Global Policy.
-I was a visiting scholar at Stanford University’s Bill Lane Center for the American West and the recipient of the 2023 Emerging Scholar Award from the American Political Science Association’s Civic Engagment Section.
+I earned my doctorate in political science from the University of Southern California.
+I serve as a senior researcher at AAPI Data, I was a visiting scholar at Stanford University’s Bill Lane Center for the American West and a Democracy Fellow at the Harvard Kennedy School’s Ash Center for Democratic Governance and Innovation. the recipient of the 2023 Emerging Scholar Award from the American Political Science Association’s Civic Engagment Section.